elastic/connectors/docs/DEVELOPING.md

 ### Availability and prerequisites

 ⚠️ _Currently, this connector is available in **beta** starting in 8.7_.
-Features in technical preview are subject to change and are not covered by the service level agreement (SLA) of features that have reached general availability (GA).
+Features in beta are subject to change and are not covered by the service level agreement (SLA) of features that have reached general availability (GA).

 Elastic versions 8.6.0+ are compatible with Elastic connector frameworks.
 Your deployment must include the Elasticsearch, Kibana, and Enterprise Search services.